CHARLOTTE INTERNATIONAL ARBITRATION SOCIETY MEMBERS ATTEND GLOBAL ARBITRATION REVIEW LIVE IN ATLANTA GA.

 Atlanta, GA | 5 March 2018

-In March CIAS had the opportunity to participate in a training on ICC arbitration procedures in Atlanta.
+In March 2018, the CIAS had the opportunity to participate in a training on ICC arbitration procedures in Atlanta, GA.
 This training featured presentation and interactive discussions along with mock scenarios designed to give attendees and in-depth understanding of how to conduct and international arbitration with specific instruction on best practices under the ICC Rules.
-Topics discussed included: legal framework of international arbitration, regulation and enforcement of awards, examination of practices under the ICC Rules, constitution of the tribunal, case management and techniques, and scrutiny of awards.
+Topics discussed included: legal framework of international arbitration, regulation and enforcement of awards, examination of practices under the ICC Rules, constitution of the tribunal, case management and techniques, and scrutiny of awards..

-CHARLOTTE INTERNATIONAL ARBITRATION SOCIETY (CIAS) HOLDS FALL OPEN MEETING AND NETWORKING EVENT PROMOTING CHARLOTTE AS HUB FOR INTERNATIONAL ARBITRATION
+CHARLOTTE INTERNATIONAL ARBITRATION SOCIETY HOLDS NETWORKING EVENT PROMOTING CHARLOTTE AS HUB FOR INTERNATIONAL ARBITRATION

 John W. Lassiter, Chair of the Economic Development Partnership of North Carolina presented: “An Update on Economic Development in North Carolina: A Strategic Approach”